MattClarkson/CMakeCatchTemplate/README.md

 It really doesn't take long to learn, and is quicker than debugging all the numerous problems, and its quicker than sorting out deployment or packaging issues.

-Note that Assumption 2 refers to dynamically loaded (i.e. loaded at run-time) plugins which are not supported.
+Note that Assumption 2 refers to dynamically loaded (i.e. discovered at run-time, with no link-time dependency) plugins which are not supported.
-This project does support dynamically linked libraries.
+This project does support dynamically linked libraries (i.e. required at link time and run time, but shared between translation units).

 Supported Use-Cases